NeoScripter/NeoScripter/README.md

 ## Ilya Andreev

-Hey there!

-I'm a web developer who likes creating good-looking and highly scalable apps that are pleasant and easy to use.
-Using various tools to achieve this goal, I try to make sure that my code is clean and maintainable.
+I'm very enthusiastic about programming and creating different things using code.
+Working as a freelance full-stack web developer and creating good-looking and snappy website and web apps for clients.

+I like to make ideas come into life, it feels like real magic to me sometimes 🙂 I experiment from time to time with different technologies and learn new tools to improve my workflow.
+I also like coding challenges and things that push my skills to the next level.

+Feel free to check out my portfolio website to see what I've worked on and drop me a line if you have any questions.
+Have a great day!

 ## Stack